 - Pinch of kosher salt

-- First make the crust.
-Dice the butter then combine with the flour, salt and sugar in the bowl of a food processor.
+- Dice the butter then combine with the flour, cinnamon, salt and sugar in the bowl of a food processor.
 Drizzle in the water slowly, pulsing the processor until the dough just comes together.
-Do not over-process, if the dough looks a little crumbly, don’t worry, it will come together when you roll it out.
 Wrap the dough in plastic wrap and refrigerate for 30 minutes to rest.

 - Roll out the dough between two sheets of lightly floured wax paper, then fit it snugly into a 9 inch pie tin, pressing it lightly into the pan so that it forms to the shape of the pie tin to prevent uneven cooking.
 Cover the crust with aluminum foil, then weight down with dried beans or other pie weights and cook at 325 for 30 minutes or until the crust is light golden.
 Remove the crust from the oven and cool.